 |Bad (ALT text: A man)||Good (ALT text: Barack Obama – Former U.S President)|

 Captions are generally synchronized text equivalent to the spoken audio from an audio or video (or animations) content.
 They are usually displayed at the same time as the audio from the video they correspond to.
 Captions provide text information about what’s happening in the video to ensure people with auditory impairments such as those “hard of hearing” or “deafness” can read through to access the information.
 The caption should identify speakers, background sounds, and other information being conveyed in the audio or video content.

 Captions can also be vital for non-native speakers who would listen to the content and at the same time like to see the text or slang (in which dialogues are spoken) they can’t hear or understand, such as scientific or medical terms.
 The same reason makes them beneficial to people with cognitive, learning, and neurological disabilities that impact how well people hear, move, or see.

 Captions should be legible by having a sufficient color contrast between the foreground and background colors.

 The above image is a screenshot from a YouTube video showcasing captions explaining the message on the screen.

-Text transcripts are a written-out version of audio or video content.
+Text transcripts are written-out versions of audio or video content.
 It consists of all the verbatim dialogues that are being said by the speakers in the audio or video file and descriptions of on-screen titles and other critical video content.
-Transcripts are essential for people with hearing impairments and the “deaf-blind” users who use screen readers to understand the multimedia file’s content.
+Transcripts are essential for people with hearing impairments and “deaf-blind” users who use screen readers to understand the multimedia file’s content.